Capital Life Funeral Plans Reviewed

 - Their top of the range is the Imperial Funeral Plan which offers two limousines and an even posher coffin.

-What are Third Party Fees or Disbursements?
+What are Capital Life Funeral Plans Third Party Fees or Disbursements?

 Third Party fees (usually referred to as “disbursements”) are costs that are necessary for a funeral to take place but are not included in the services provided for by a Funeral Director.
 The third-party fees include any fees payable to doctors or a Coroner for the issue of death or cremation medical certificates, or Coroner’s certificates, the cremation or burial (interment) fees as well as the Minister or Celebrants fee to perform the service at the Crematorium or Cemetery or Graveside.

 Third-party fees can vary widely between different Crematoriums, burial sites, ministers etc and circumstances of death.
 So Capital Life gives what they consider a generous allowance, which will go towards these specified fees.
 If at the time of death the allowance is insufficient to cover these aspects then there may be additional costs to pay by you or your representatives.
+There is less likely to be a shortfall if you allow them to chose the funeral director, as like most providers, they can probably get a better price than you.